Reading ADV Data with MHKiT

 Averaging Data

 The next step in ADV analysis is to average the velocity data into time bins (ensembles) and calculate turbulence statistics.
-There are a couple ways to do this, and both of these methods use the same variable inputs and return identical datasets.
+These averaged values are then used to calculate turbulence statistics.
+There are two distinct methods for performing this operation, both of which utilize the same variable inputs and produce identical datasets.

-1. Define an averaging object, create a binned dataset and calculate basic turbulence statistics.
-This is done by initiating an object from the ADVBinner class, and subsequently supplying that object with our dataset.
+Object-Oriented Approach (standard): Define an ‘averaging object’, create a dataset binned in time, and calculate basic turbulence statistics.
+This is accomplished by initiating an object from the ADVBinner class and then feeding that object with our dataset.

 [8]: